RohaanAdvani68/btc-wallet/README.md

 Next, navigate to the *btc-wallet-hot* directory and run the same command:
  `go build -o lib/main .`

+ We will be using the Blockcypher API to interact with the BTC Testnet.
+You may obtain a free Blockcypher API Key from [here](https://accounts.blockcypher.com).
+In the *btc-wallet-hot* directory, create a .env file with the following environment variable:
+ * BLOCK_CYPHER_API_KEY={your_api_key}

 You are now all set to start interacting with the applications via the command line.

 ## Wallet Interactions